 - a.
-Remove the suspected SCR submodule (two SCR's with heat sinks). - b.
-Using a multimeter selected to read ohms on the times-1K scale, check the forward and reverse resistance of each individual SCR cell.
+Remove the suspected SCR submodule - b.
+Using a multimeter selected to read ohms on the times-IK scale, check the forward and reverse resistance of each individual SCR cell.
 This is done by reading across heat sinks.
 (See conversion module elementary diagram.)
 Good or faulty SCR's will give the following typical readings:

-SCR Description Forward Reading Reverse Reading

-Good SCR 100K to Infinity 100K to Infinity

-Shorted SCR Zero Zero

-Inoperative SCR 1 to 2 K 100K to Infinity

-Open SCR 100K to Infinity 100K to Infinity
+SCR Description Forward Reading Reverse Reading Good SCR Shorted SCR 100K to Infinity Zero 100K to Infinity Zero Inoperative SCR Open SCR 1 to 2 K 100K to Infinity 100K to Infinity 100K to Infinity c.

-c.
 Since an open SCR will give about the same resistance reading as a good SCR, another method must be used to find this type of fault.
 It should be pointed out, however, that practically all cells fail by shorting and very few by opening.
 If an open SCR is suspected, or if it is desired to check the switching operation of an SCR, the following circuit should be used:

 The multimeter is selected to read ohms on the 1K scale, and is connected to read the forward resistance of the SCR.
 When switch SW is closed, the forward resistance of a good SCR will change from a high value (100K to infinity) to a low value (1 to 10K).
-When the switch is opened, a good SCR will revert to its high forward resistance or blocking state if the holding current source (multimeter battery) is momentarily removed.
-A faulty SCR will not switch, remaining in either an open or a conducting state.

-d.
-If any SCR's are suspected of being faulty from the above resistance checks, the SCR conversion module should be removed from the case.
-After the SCR cathode and gate leads have been disconnected, recheck the forward and reverse resistances before replacing the SCR heat sink assembly.
+When the switch is opened, a good d.
+If any SCR;s are suspected of being faulty from the above resistance checks, the SCR conversion module should be removed from the case.
+After the SCR (cathode) and gate leads have been disconnected, recheck the forward and reverse resistances before replacing the SCR heat sink assembly.
 This should be done before the SCR is definitely classified as damaged or faulty, since a fault in another SCR or another part of the circuitry can produce a faulty reading from a good SCR before it is disconnected from the circuit.
+After an SCR is removed from the heatsink it may read open due to lack of pressure.